- LPCS Waiting List

 LPCS Waiting List

-To join the waiting list for the Interim Housing Community at LPCS individuals must attend our Community Engagement Program (CEP) held on Sunday afternoons.
-At CEP there are LPCS intake appointments as well as basic services.
-CEP is held each Sunday at St. Paul’s UCC at 645 W. Fullerton beginning at 1:30 pm, except for holidays.
+Individuals are still encouraged to attend our Community Engagement Program (CEP) held on Sunday afternoons, where they can receive meals, showers, laundry, and case management.
+CEP is held each Sunday at St. Paul’s UCC at 655 W. Fullerton beginning at 1:30 pm, except for holidays.
 Please line up for entry to CEP by the tall black iron gate